Mary Simon: Queen's Platinum Jubilee

 Simon and her husband travelled to London from June 2 to 6, 2022, to take part in the Queen's Platinum Jubilee celebrations in the United Kingdom.
 They attended the Service of Thanksgiving at St. Paul's Cathedral, the Platinum Party at the Palace, and the Platinum Jubilee Pageant, which included military personnel from the Canadian Armed Forces.

 Simon urged all Canadians to work together, to "truly honour the life, legacy and reign of Her Majesty The Queen", and said that, to her, that is worth celebrating.

 Papal visit

-On April 1, 2022, Simon released a statement following Pope Francis' apology to Indigenous delegation at the Vatican.
-Simon said she was grateful to the Pope for his words, and hailed it a "historic and emotional day for Indigenous peoples across Canada".
+On April 1, 2022, Simon released a statement following Pope Francis' apology to the Indigenous delegation at the Vatican.
+Simon said she was grateful to the Pope for his words, and hailed it as a "historic and emotional day for Indigenous peoples across Canada".
 She said that the apology is "one step on the road to reconciliation", and the Pope has "committed to visiting Canada to continue the reconciliation journey with Indigenous peoples on their own lands".

 Pope Francis visited Canada from July 24 to 29, 2022, with Simon taking part in several events and activities during the papal visit.
 Following the papal apology in Maskwacis on July 25, Simon said, "Today was a day that moved us forward, giving Survivors words that may help them heal.
 Yet it is also a day that can raise complex emotions, especially as the Papal visit continues".